jdrumgoole/pymongoshell/README.md

-# mongodbshell :  MongoDB in the python shell
+# pymongoshell :  MongoDB in the python shell

 The Python shell is the ideal environment for Python developers to interact with MongoDB.
-However output cursors and interacting with the database requires a little more boilerplate than is convenient. the `mongodbshell` package provides a set a convenience functions and objects to allow easier interaction with MongoDB via the Python interpreter.
+However output cursors and interacting with the database requires a little more boilerplate than is convenient. the `pymongoshell` package provides a set a convenience functions and objects to allow easier interaction with MongoDB via the Python interpreter.

-The key value adds for the `mongodbshell` over the standard `pymongo` package are:
+The key value adds for the `pymongoshell` over the standard `pymongo` package are:

  * Proper pagination of output